What is a Headless CMS? Complete Guide for 2026

 - Your team has limited technical resources

-- Content will only be displayed on one website
+- Content will only ever be displayed on one website

 - You need to deliver content to mobile apps, IoT devices, or multiple platforms